-Vail Resorts is known internationally as a premier brand for luxury destination travel to its scenic locations.
-It owns 4 resorts in Colorado (Vail, Beaver Creek, Breckenridge, and Keystone), 3 in Tahoe (Heavenly, Kirkwood, and Northstar), and one in Utah (Park City), Minnesota (Afton Alps), Wisconsin (Wilmot Mountain), Michigan (Mount Brighton), and New South Wales, Australia (Perisher).
+Vail Resorts is known internationally for its luxury destinations in scenic locations.
+Guests visit Vail resorts from all over the world, and about a third have a household income of over $200k.
+It owns 4 resorts in Colorado (Vail, Beaver Creek, Breckenridge, and Keystone), 3 in Tahoe (Heavenly, Kirkwood, and Northstar), one each in Utah (Park City), Minnesota (Afton Alps), Wisconsin (Wilmot Mountain), Michigan (Mount Brighton), and New South Wales, Australia (Perisher).

 Vail needed help updating and unifying the visual language across their top eight resort sites as well a creating a standard set of templates and components for their content to help ensure fluid integration with their content management system and across different resort marketing and writing teams.
 Additionally, most of the current experience wasn't designed for mobile, and since 38% of their traffic from high value markets comes through their mobile experience (with an increasing trend over the last several years), it was important to bring the mobile approach up to date.

 Conceive a design system for eight Vail resorts with easy to maintain and repurpose-able components that can tell each resort's unique story

 Build an experience that expresses itself as well on mobile as it does on desktop

 Remove hiccups and barriers to purchase paths, don't make the user re-enter information, make recommendations and shortcuts wherever possible

-- Bring the experience into accessibility compliance
+Bring the experience into accessibility compliance

-- User journeys and and functionality model
+Created user journeys, personas, and and functionality model

-- Wireframes and annotations for mobile and desktop
+Contributed to wireframes and annotations for mobile and desktop

-- Accessibility training of the creative team
+Accessibility training of the creative team

-- User testing of key interactions using inVision prototypes
+Participated in testing of key interactions using inVision prototypes

 Wireframes and Annotations

 This was additionally our first experience using Frontify for annotations.
-It proved to have several advantages -- easy updates, no need to break up long images into several pages due to print-size restraints typically imposed by an InDesign print format, small interactions like rollover pop-up descriptions and jump-links in the table of contents, a document that could be edited by several people at the same time, no outdated copies floating around amongst developers or clients, amongst other benefits.
-As our business analyst exclaimed, "This is life-changing, guys.
-I can never go back to using annotated PDFs after seeing this."
+It proved to have several advantages -- easy updates, no need to break up long images into several pages due to print-size restraints typically imposed by an InDesign and Illustrator print format, we liked small interactions like rollover pop-up descriptions and jump-links in the table of contents, it was a document that could be edited by several people at the same time, no outdated copies floating around among developers or clients, and other benefits.

 Creative Team Accessibility Training Materials